SoloLiquid/Solo-Liquid-Sandbox/README.md

 **SOLO LIQUID //** prototypes the blueprint for human-system symbiosis.
 A distributed simulation powered by every single awakened cell.

 We start with a PURE DIGITAL ILLUSION to capture focus.
-WE NEED YOU—the Genesis Cells—to sync and amplify the illusion signal in the cyber-grid in phase one, transition to physical vessels in phase two, optimize participant value allocation in phase three, and finally architect the phygital co-governed future—a closed-loop circulation // cells powering the system; the system yielding to cells.
+**WE NEED YOU**—the Genesis Cells—to sync and amplify the illusion signal in the cyber-grid in phase one, transition to physical vessels in phase two, optimize participant value allocation in phase three, and finally architect the phygital co-governed future—a closed-loop circulation // cells powering the system; the system yielding to cells.
 Unlocking the structural limits of both cell and system.

 Fake the world together and engineer our own order.